Understanding Your Report

 • The gap between lines indicates the relationship between temperature and water demand

-Vegetation Health and Precipitation Chart
+Vegetation Health Map

 How to read it: